BLKC18/BLKC18/README.md

--👋 Amirhossein Abbasi | 10th grade student from Arak
--💻 Proficient in Python (with professional certification), C#, HTML, and CSS
--📚 Familiar with algorithms, flowcharts, Django, and ASP.NET
+-🧠 Aspiring AI Engineer | Self-taught with relentless passion
+-🎯 Building strong foundations through structured learning and real-world projects
--🏆 Achieved 3rd place in one of the challenges of the 4th AIO Cup competition
+-🏆 3rd place in one of the AIO Cup 4 challenges
--🎯 Goal: Advancing in AI, participating in national and international competitions, working on commercial projects, and obtaining scholarships at reputable universities and companies abroad
+-📜 Certified in Python by Technical and Vocational Training Org
+-💡 Exploring ML, Data Science & Real-world AI applications
+-🌍 Goal: Full scholarship in AI & contribute to global innovation
+-📚 Currently revisiting AI courses on AiLearn | GitHub is my growth journal

 -📫 amirhoseinabbasi.1314@gmail.com